sjmyuan/sjmyuan.github.io/_drafts/scala-practice-in-project.md

 ### No var

-We can modify a variable with var in any time without compiler warning, definitely should not use.
+We can modify a variable with var in any time without compiler warning, definitely should not be used.

-Create a new instances with modified value instead.
+Create a new instance with modified value instead.

 ### No null